Updated February 5, 2021

 - Students should go to Minerva and fill out the self-reporting form to access accommodations.

 - Student employees should follow both of the above processes if they need accommodations for both work and school.

 What if an individual under my supervision reports symptoms of COVID-19 while at work?

-- The individual must be isolated in a room and should put on a surgical mask if available.
-If a surgical mask is not available, they should put on a fabric mask or face covering.
+- The individual must be isolated in a room and should put on a procedural mask if available.
+If a procedural mask is not available, they should put on a fabric mask or face covering.

 - The individual should call Santé-Québec at 1-877-644-4545 for instructions.

 - The individual should call McGill Security (514-398-3000 or extension 3000) to report to the University and initiate the cleaning/disinfection and contact tracing processes.

 What information can I share with my other team members if an individual in my team reports symptoms or a positive COVID-19 test?